nlpAThits/entity-graph/README.md

 The evaluation script will evaluate the entity graph on the sentence reordering paper as described in the paper.
 Simply run the script with python.

-In the `settings.py`, you can select the one-mode projection:
+In the `settings.py`, you can select the one-mode projection.
 Set *version* to:

 - *pu* for P unweighted
 - *pw* for P weighted